davisgreg1/resolve-issues-btn/README.md

     4. Click Load Unpack button at the top left
     5. Browse to the folder where the zip file is unzipped
     6. Go to GitLab and find a MR with issues
-    7. Choose the extention in your bar.
+    7. Choose the extension in your bar.